 The Orabank group applies the GRI reporting principles and prepares its reports in compliance with GRI Core standards.
 Orabank also backs the UN Sustainable Development Goals and the Principles for Responsible Investment.

 Reporting and data-processing tools have been improved and optimised for greater reliability and ownership.
 We brought in MATERIALITY-Reporting – reporting experts – to apply the GRI standards and IIRC frames of reference.

 To ensure that our approach is consistent and easy to follow, we are continuing the efforts made in reporting from previous years.
 The annual figures set out below show the progress we have made in the last three years.

-The human-resources report covers the whole Orabank group, comprising Oragroup, SA (the holding company), all the banks (Orabank Benin, Orabank Gabon, Orabank Guinea, Orabank Mauritania, Orabank Chad, Orabank Togo) and Orabank Côte d’Ivoire with all its branches (Orabank Burkina Faso, Orabank Guinea-Bissau, Orabank Mali, Orabank Niger and Orabank Senegal).
+The 2018 Social Balance Sheet covers the entire scope of the Orabank Group including Oragroup SA (Holding), all banks (Orabank Benin, Orabank Gabon, Orabank Guinea, Orabank Mauritania, Orabank Chad, Orabank Togo) and Orabank Côte d’Ivoire with all the branches (Orabank Burkina Faso, Orabank Ivory Coast, Orabank Guinea Bissau, Orabank Mali, Orabank Niger and Orabank Senegal).

-The human-resources report sets out and measures the main employee-related indicators and changes to them over the last few years.
-Beyond the figures, these indicators can be used to give concrete expression to the group’s various employee-relations policy commitments over the last few years.
+The social report presents and measures the main social indicators and their evolution over the last years.
+Beyond the figures, these indicators make it possible to translate into concrete actions, the various commitments that the Group has made for several years in the area of social policy.